 What constitutes a small business varies by industry, and while we tend to think of them as local shops or service providers with only a handful of employees, they can have dozens, even hundreds of employees and make millions of dollars.

 Unlike large corporations, however, small businesses don't tend to have large internal marketing departments.
 Instead, they might have one marketing manager, or the owners and administrative staff might handle the marketing themselves, well aware that they're not experts and need a more organized approach.

 Let's take a look at some of the most common mistakes small businesses make in their marketing, and what they should be doing instead.

 #1 — Not having a strategy or marketing plan

-A lot of small businesses lack direction with their marketing.
+A lot of small businesses lack direction with their marketing, and strategic growth requires direction.
 They try a lot of things, but they simply throw them at the wall and hope that some of them stick — and when they don’t stick, they tend to give up on them.
 There are countless abandoned social media accounts and inactive advertising accounts out there to prove it.

 There are a lot of marketing tactics that take a while to produce results, and without a solid plan in place, small businesses are more likely to try the wrong tactics or give up on the right tactics more quickly than they should.
 We see this happen often with Google Ads.

 Understanding your target market, buyer personas, and current customers should always be part of building a strategy.
 So should understanding what your competitors are doing, as well as what you've done in the past (and why it did or didn't work).